S.B. 24-070: A Win for Colorado Cyberschool Students

-Remote State Assessments for K-12 Online Students
+Facts on Remote State Assessments for K-12 Online Students

-Online students historically opt-out rates for state assessments at a higher rate than their traditional school peers (43% vs. 70% in 2023), leading to misconceptions about their academic performance.
-Virtual school students must take these tests in-person at locations like hotel meeting rooms, which are unfamiliar and with unknown proctors and create logistical and financial burdens for families.
-A Colorado Coalition of Cyberschool Families (CCCF) survey revealed kqey reasons for opting out include distance to testing sites (25.25%) and travel difficulties (30.61%).
+A Colorado Coalition of Cyberschool Families (CCCF) survey revealed key reasons for opting out include distance to testing sites (25.25%) and travel difficulties (30.61%).
 Additionally, 68% of cyberschool families have previously opted out, and 69.31% plan to continue, impacting the Colorado Department of Education's ability to evaluate student progress comprehensively.

 Why is Remote Testing Necessary?

-Remote state assessments will increase virtual student participation.
+Remote state assessments increase virtual student participation.

 71.29% of cyberschool families in Colorado said they would be more willing to participate in state assessments if they were available remotely.